johnrm174/model-railway-signalling/README.md

       point_id:int - The ID for the point - also displayed on the point button pointtype:point_type - either point_type.RH or point_type.LH
-      x:int, y:int - Position of the point on the canvas (in pixels) colour:str - Any tkinter colour can be specified as a string Optional Parameters:
+      x:int, y:int - Position of the point on the canvas (in pixels)

+  Optional Parameters:
-      orientation:int- Orientation in degrees (0 or 180) - Default is zero
+      colour:str - Any tkinter colour can be specified as a string - Default = "Black" orientation:int- Orientation in degrees (0 or 180) - Default = zero
       point_callback - The function to call when the point is changed - default = no callback Note that the callback function returns (item_id, callback type) reverse:bool - If the switching logic is to be reversed - Default = False